BatGap Logo

 Rick: Vittel.

 David: Yeah, a little after your time on your TTC.
-Yeah, so by that time, things had shifted a little bit.
-It was mostly videotapes from the earlier courses, a couple years earlier, like you were on.
-And so the first three months, did a lot of purification.
-And that’s what—
+By that time, things had shifted a little bit.
+It was mostly videotapes from the earlier courses, a couple of years earlier, like you were on.
+So the first three months, I did a lot of purification.

 Rick: What was that like, the purification?

-David: Well, I was an anxious kid, and so lots of anxiety pouring out, a lot of restlessness.
-There’s a fair bit of memorization in that part of the program, and so kind of like trying to memorize while you’re—
+David: Well, I was an anxious kid, and so there was lots of anxiety pouring out, a lot of restlessness.
+There was a fair bit of memorization in that part of the program, and so it was kind of like trying to memorize while you’re—

 Rick: Purging.

 Rick: Yeah, and let’s just dwell on that for a second, because it’s not like you’re a person observing a person observing the world.
 It’s not like astral projection, where you’re separating one aspect of individuality from the rest of it and standing apart.
-Elaborate on what is the witness?
+Elaborate on what the witness is.

 David: You’re shifting into consciousness itself, observing the person experiencing.
 You’re shifting into your deeper nature that’s underneath the mind and emotions and all those layers of experience.